Ficool

 They left his room.

-As Tuziku stared at the old, cobwebbed ceiling above him, he tried to remember what had happened.
+As Tuziku stared at the old, cobwebbed ceiling, he desperately tried to recall what had transpired before he fell unconscious.

 His eyes widened.

-I heard footsteps behind me… then that weird creature flew into my mouth!
+I heard someone approaching behind me, then something weird flew into my mouth.

-Now that I think about it, it looked like a ball of green, slimy substance…
+Now that I think about it, it felt like a ball covered in some kind of slimy substance…

 He gasped.